Frequently Asked Questions

 How long are sessions?

 Sessions are 50 minutes long.
-For EMDR therapy not using insurance, sessions at 75 minutes long.
+For EMDR therapy not using insurance, sessions are 75 minutes long.

 How do you see your clients?